troessner/articles/docs/2019-07-27-the-most-beautiful-proof-in-math-for-dummies.md

 12 = 2 * 2 * 3 = 2 * 3 * 2 = 3 * 2 * 2
 ```

 Now the important question: Can we write this in **any** other way as product?
 The answer is no, we can't.
 And that's exactly what the theorem of arithmetic is about.
 So every composite number can eventually be written as a unique product of prime numbers.
+Proving this would be (far) beyond of the scope of this article so you either trust me on this one or you check out the proof [here](https://www.youtube.com/watch?v=7sw6LdAfHgE).

 ### The Actual Proof